openshift-labs/rhsummit18-cloudnative-guides/config-management.md

 data while keeping containers agnostic of OpenShift and Kubernetes.
 A ConfigMap can be used to store fine-grained information like individual properties or coarse-grained information like entire configuration files or JSON blobs.

-A ConfigMap has been created for you already, which supplies the necessary PostgreSQL configuration to be able to connect to the PostgreSQL database.
+A ConfigMap has been created for you already as part of the template you used to initialize your developer project which supplies the necessary PostgreSQL configuration to be able to connect to the PostgreSQL database.
 Run the following in Eclipse Che **Terminal**:

 ~~~shell